spacetelescope/stistools/doc/source/defringe_guide.rst

 The ``mkfringeflat`` tool is used to calculate the appropriate shifts and scale factors needed to match the fringes in the fringe flat and the science spectra.
+The output is a shifted and scaled fringe flat which can be named however you wish, but we refer to as an ``frr`` file product in our documentation.
 The best shift and scale factors are obtained by finding the values that minimize the RMS within a user-specified search range.
 The parameters that control the range and step size for the shift and scale have default values (shown explicitly below) that should serve most use cases well. ``mkfringeflat`` will warn the user if the best shift and scale values were found at the edge of the range, suggesting the range may need to be expanded further to find the best values.
+The ``beg_shift`` and ``end_shift`` arguments can be used to adjust the shift range, while the ``beg_scale`` and ``end_scale`` arguments can be used to adjust the scale range.

 **G750M/G750L Point of Difference:** The appropriate file type to use as the input science file depends on the observation mode.
 For G750L,